F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/prod_stack/README.md

 ### Additional public IP addresses

 This ARM template supports using up to 20 public IP addresses.
-When you initially deployed the template, if you chose fewer than 20 public IP addresses and now want to include additional public IP addresses (up to the template-supported limit of 20) use the following guidance.
-If you want to include more than 20 public IP addresses available from the template, see [Adding more than 20 Public IP addresses](#adding-more-than-20-public-ip-addresses-to-the-deployment).
+After you initially deployed the template, if you now want to include additional public IP addresses, use the following guidance.

-#### Adding up to 20 public IP addresses after initially deploying the template

-To add public IP addresses up to the template-supported limit of 20 after you have initially deployed the template, use the Azure Portal to redeploy the template, updating the parameters for the changes you want to make.
-Use the following guidance:

-1. From the Azure Portal, click the Azure Resource Group where you deployed the template.
-2. Click **Deployments**.
-3. Find the deployment and highlight it in the list.
-4. Click **Redeploy**.
-5. For the Resource Group, click **Use existing** and then select the resource group in which you initially deployed.
-6. Enter the Admin password and Service Principal Secret parameters with the same values used in the initial deployment.
-7. To add public IP addresses, change the value of the **Number Of External Ips** parameter to the number of IP addresses you want to use.
-8. Agree to the terms and conditions.
-9. Click **Purchase**.

-#### Adding more than 20 public IP addresses to the deployment
+#### Adding additional public IP addresses to the deployment

 The deployment template supports creation of 1-20 external public IP addresses for application traffic (first one is used for external NIC Self IP).
-Follow the steps below to add **more** than 20 public IP addresses to the deployment:
+Follow the steps below to add **additional** public IP addresses to the deployment:

 - Create a new Azure public IP address resource in the deployment resource group
 - Create a new IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*)